gnur/dekeijzer.xyz/content/posts/yak-shavers-monthly-3.md

 This makes zellij feel like a native macos app and allows me to quickly switch tabs.

-(Mind you, this does need some un-binding in my terminal editor as well:
+(Mind you, this does need some un-binding in my terminal emulator as well:

 ```bash
 # ghostty config